kmp222/serben-synth/README.md

 # Synthesizer

 c++ synthesizer that utilizes the command line interface and keyboard input.
-It allows you to play musical notes using your computer keyboard.

 ## Credits
-inspired by the tutorials and of [javidx9](https://www.youtube.com/@javidx9).
+inspired by the tutorials of [javidx9](https://www.youtube.com/@javidx9).